Taxation in Canada: Administration

-The Agence du Revenu du Québec collects the GST in Quebec on behalf of the federal government, and remits it to Ottawa.
+Revenu Québec collects the GST in Quebec on behalf of the federal government, and remits it back to the federal government.

+Note: This table is illegible in mobile view.

 Income taxes

 The Parliament of Canada entered the field with the passage of the Business Profits War Tax Act, 1916 (essentially a tax on larger businesses, chargeable on any accounting periods ending after 1914 and before 1918).
 It was replaced in 1917 by the Income War Tax Act, 1917 (covering personal and corporate income earned from 1917 onwards).
 Similar taxes were imposed by the provinces in the following years.